Techtonica/curriculum/jquery/jquery.md

 [Here is some code and a sandbox](https://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_dom_empty) for `.empty()`.
 Read the code and play around with its functionality.
 You can refresh the webpage to reset it.

+**Activity 2 - jQuery Example**

+1. Using your Terminal, navigate to your Desktop.

+2. Create a new directory called `jquery-play`.

+3. Navigate to `jquery-play`.
+Open the whole directory in Atom using the Terminal shortcut you learned in the "Local Development with Atom" lesson.

+4. Create a file called `index.html`.
+It should automatically appear in the left sidebar in Atom as an editable file.

+5. Read [this example code](https://github.com/Techtonica/curriculum/blob/master/jquery/jquery-programming-fundamentals/index.html) and talk through it with your pair partner.
+Once you understand what it does, copy it into `index.html` and save the file.

 - Add the ability to change a paragraph's font size when it is clicked.
 - Add the ability to change an element's color when you hover over it with your mouse.